My AVAA

 2. Resume, including the contact information for a supervisor at each clinical placement

-3. A minimum of two signed letters of recommendation including at least one from a clinical supervisor
+3. Three signed letters of recommendation, including at least one from a clinical supervisor

 Steps for the student/university to follow the application process:

-Interested applicants should submit the above documents to margaret.sweeney@va.gov by COB on 9/15/2023.
-Letters of recommendation directly from supervisors preferred.
+Interested applicants should submit their letter of interest, resume and transcripts in one email to Margaret Sweeney (margaret.sweeney@va.gov).
+Letters of recommendation should be submitted directly from the supervisor.
 Interviews will be conducted virtually via TEAMS.

 Site’s application deadline: